biokraft/my-cursor-framework/01-Cursor-for-Everyone/03-Choosing-Your-AI-Model.md

 These models are excellent for when you need rapid responses, for less complex tasks, or when iterating quickly.

+*   **Anthropic's `claude-4-opus`:**
+    *   The newest fast model from Anthropic, optimized for speed while maintaining high quality.
+This is the top recommendation for quick code changes, rapid iterations, and day-to-day development tasks.
 *   **OpenAI's `gpt-4.1`:**
     *   A recommended choice for the majority of day-to-day tasks, offering a good blend of capability and speed.
-*   **Anthropic's `claude-3.7-sonnet` (with "thinking" turned off/minimized):**
-    *   When configured for speed (e.g., by minimizing its "thinking" or depth of processing), this model can serve as a very fast and effective option for quicker assistance.

 ---